UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Merchantable Inventory (a)

 We manage our U.S. timberlands in accordance with the requirements of the Sustainable Forestry Initiative® (“SFI”) program.
-The timberland holdings of the New Zealand subsidiary are certified under the Forest Stewardship Certification® (“FSC”) program.
-Both programs are a comprehensive system of environmental principles, objectives and performance measures that combine the perpetual growing and harvesting of trees with the protection of wildlife, plants, soil and water quality.
+The timberland holdings of the New Zealand subsidiary are certified under the Forest Stewardship Council® (“FSC”).
+The majority of our New Zealand timberland holdings are also certified under the Programme for the Endorsement of Forest Certification (“PEFC”).
+All programs are comprehensive systems of environmental principles, objectives and performance measures that combine the perpetual growing and harvesting of trees with the protection of wildlife, plants, soil and water quality.
 Through application of our site-specific silvicultural expertise and financial discipline, we manage timber in a way that is designed to optimize site preparation, tree species selection, competition control, fertilization, timing of thinning and final harvest.
 We also have a genetic seedling improvement program to enhance the productivity and quality of our timberlands and overall forest health.
-In addition, non-timber income opportunities associated with our timberlands such as recreational licenses, as well as considerations for the future higher and better uses of the land, are integral parts of our site-specific management philosophy.
-All these activities are designed to maximize value while complying with SFI and FSC requirements.
+In addition, non-timber income opportunities associated with our timberlands such as recreational licenses, as well as considerations for the future HBU of the land, are integral parts of our site-specific management philosophy.
+All of these activities are designed to maximize value while complying with SFI, FSC and PEFC requirements.

-As of December 31, 2018, our Southern timberlands acreage consisted of approximately 1.81 million acres (including approximately 177,000 acres of leased lands) located in Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Oklahoma, South Carolina, Tennessee and Texas.
+As of December 31, 2019, our Southern timberlands acreage consisted of approximately 1.84 million acres (including approximately 161,000 acres of leased lands) located in Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Oklahoma, South Carolina and Texas.
 Approximately two-thirds of this land supports intensively managed plantations of predominantly loblolly and slash pine.
 The other one-third of this land is too wet to support pine plantations, but supports productive natural stands primarily consisting of natural pine and a variety of hardwood species.
 Rotation ages typically range from 21 to 28 years for pine plantations and from 35 to 60 years for natural stands.
 Key consumers of our timber include pulp, paper, wood products and biomass facilities.

 (volumes in thousands of SGT)